ron-rivest/MIT-6.S898-climate-change/schedule.md

     here is a link to the collection of videos taken:\
     https://video.odl.mit.edu/collections/7ff01175569b4c47951117db28900233/

-For dates that have happened already, this schedule sketches what was done, and related links/material.\
+For dates that have happened already, this schedule sketches what was done, and gives related links/material.\
 For dates in the future, this schedule lists the intended plan (which is subject to change).

 **Week 1 (Sep 4–6, 2019)**